next-page-tester/next-page-tester/.github/ISSUE_TEMPLATE/bug.md

 A clear and concise description of what the bug is.

-## Link to repl or repo
+## Reproduction

-Please provide either a [repl.it demo](https://repl.it/languages/jest) or a minimal repository on GitHub.
+Please provide a link to a minimal GitHub repo reproducing the issue _(we won't be able to provide support otherwise)_.

 ## Expected behavior